-Please note that the Nursery term dates are marginally different from the Main School and the Nursery may well be closed for some sessions in January 2025 to allow for the 4+ assessments.
+Please note that the Nursery term dates are marginally different from the Main School and the Nursery may well be closed for some sessions in January 2026 to allow for the 4+ assessments.
 Dates will be confirmed in due course.
 Please see the website for further details.

 We hope that your child will be very happy and enjoy life in Nursery.
-If there is any way in which we can help do please telephone the school office.
+If there is any way in which we can help do please telephone the school office on 020 7373 4501.